-- You will submit an electronic copy of your homework throught he UnPlag web site (see instructions on Smartsite).
+- You will submit an electronic copy of your homework throught the UnPlag web site (see instructions on Canvas).
 This web site will compare your paper with papers of all current and former class members.
-It is important that you heed the instructions above to compose your own answers to the case questions to avoid the appearance of inappropriate collaboration. - Bring a paper copy of your writeup to turn in at the start of class.
+It is important that you heed the instructions above to compose your own answers to the case questions to avoid the appearance of inappropriate collaboration or misuse of other source materials. - Bring a paper copy of your writeup to turn in at the start of class.
 If you will miss class or must arrive late to class, please send your writeup by email to the class TA before the start of class or have another trusted class member turn it in for you.
 Late assignments will not be accepted.
 I will drop your lowest case writeup grade, so if you are unable to complete an assignment on time, this will serve as your dropped mark.